 When you change this status, you not only obtain a larger standard deduction, but your income for that year is subject to lower tax rates.
 Making this change will likely result in a tax refund, but you cannot receive it until you file the amended return.

-You can amend a return to change from married filling separate to married filing joint but not from married filing joint to married filing separate unless you do so prior to the original filling deadline without extensions.
+You can amend a return to change from married filing separate to married filing joint but not from married filing joint to married filing separate unless you do so prior to the original filing deadline without extensions.
 So, once you file a joint return you can not change it to a separate return if the filing deadline has already passed.

 When assessing whether you are eligible to amend a tax return to change your filing status, the three-year period begins on the tax filing deadline for the year of the return even if you file before this date.
 However, if you filed after the tax filing deadline for that year, the period begins on the date you actually file.